What is screening?

 Breast screening

-Breast screening is offered to women aged 50 to 70 to detect early signs of breast cancer.
+Breast screening is offered to women (see additional meaning below) aged 50 to 70 to detect early signs of breast cancer.
 Women over 70 can self-refer.

 .